apmlabs/ace-box/user-skel/ansible_collections/ace_box/ace_box/roles/gitlab/Readme.md

     tasks_from: source-endpoints-external
 ```

-#### "configure"
+#### "configure-demo-group"
-This task sources Keptn, Cloud Automation secrets and Dynatrace Synthetic node ID (if they exists) to set Gitlab variables to be used for the relevant pipelines.
+This task creates a default demo group and adds relevant ACE-Box secrets such as Dynatrace environment URL, Dynatrace Synthetic node ID to be used in GitLab pipelines.

 ```yaml
 - include_role:
     name: gitlab
     tasks_from: configure
 ```

+Attention: For ACE-Box versions >

 #### "deploy-gcpe"
 This task deploys gcpe (gitlab-ci-pipelines-exporter) under the gitlab namespace.